Nuitka/Nuitka/README.rst

  Where to go next
 ******************

-Remember, this project is not completed yet.
-Although the CPython test suite works near perfect, there is still more work needed, esp. to make it do more optimization.
-Try it out.
+Remember, this project needs constant work.
+Although the Python compatibility is insanely high, and test suite works near perfectly, there is still more work needed, esp. to make it do more optimization.
+Try it out, and when popular packages do not work, please make reports on GitHub.

 Follow me on Twitter
 ====================